 The Text Field is one of the most common question types, and the most flexible in what it can collect.
 You can use it to collect contact information for a person who does not yet exist in your backoffice system, for a customer's email address (so that you can email them a copy of the form submission later), numeric quantities, or numeric readings about an asset.

-It is limited to 255 characters; if you're looking for something to hold larger blocks of text, use the Text Area question type.
+If you're looking for something to hold larger blocks of text, use the Text Area question type.

 An example of a Text Field on an iOS device is shown below:

 In the Form Builder, the Text Field question appears as shown below: